This section will provide information on the following:

 If you have logged in before, changed your password, and have forgotten that password:

-You may change your own password.
+You may change your own password by clicking the forgot your password link on the GoVIEW login page.
 If you choose to reset your password you will need to wait 5-10 minutes for the change to be processed OR refresh your browser window.
-If you still cannot access GoVIEW, please contact the eCore Helpdesk at 678-839-5300 or 1-855-93ECORE (1-855-933-2673) or firstname.lastname@example.org.
+If you still cannot access GoVIEW, please contact the eCore Helpdesk at 678-839-5300, 1-855-93ECORE or email@example.com.